ondrocks/zodiacpress/readme.txt

 * Initial public release.

 == Upgrade Notice ==
+= 1.5.4 =
+Improved error checking on form.
+Improvement for high-traffic sites: form can handle twice as many submissions per day.

 = 1.5.3 =
 Fixed a bug that was causing the form to be disabled if a city with a modified timezone identifier was entered.